-There are homework problems assigned for each section of the book that we cover.
-You can access that list of problems at my website.
+There are homework problems assigned for each day.
+You can access that list of problems at our public class web page.
 It is important to do the homework problems even though I will not collect the homework.
 If you don't do the homework for practice, it is highly unlikely that you will pass the daily quizzes and exams.
-Practice makes perfect...or at least it makes you head in the direction of perfect.:) Observing someone else do the problems is VERY different from working the problems yourself!!
+Practice makes perfect...or at least it makes you head in the direction of perfect. :) Observing someone else do the problems is VERY different from working the problems yourself!!

-Quizzes:
+Ouizzes:

-There will be a total of 13 quizzes.
-Basically, there will be a 20-minute quiz every Monday, Tuesday, Wednesday and Thursday, with the exception of any school holidays.
+There will be a total of 15 quizzes.
+Basically, there will be a 20 to 30-minute quiz every Monday, Tuesday, Wednesday and Thursday with the exception of Memorial Day (since we don't have class).
 The daily quiz will cover the material presented the previous day in class.
 Quiz questions will be taken from text examples, class examples, assigned problems or problems very much like those problems.
-I will drop your lowest three quiz scores.
+The quizzes will be done in small groups, that I will assign.
+I will drop your lowest two quiz scores.